The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 Choose the best Todoist alternative for daily task management

-When deciding on which app to choose, the same steps apply as always:
+When deciding on which app to choose, you should:

-But, if you want to skip testing all 10 apps from this list, I recommend giving Plaky a spin, which comes with various benefits, including:
+But, if you want to skip testing all 10 apps from this list, I recommend giving Plaky a spin.
+It comes with various benefits, including:

-- Foolproof interface — As soon as you open the app, you’ll know how to use it, so you’ll waste less time on onboarding than with most other apps.
+• Foolproof interface — as soon as you open the app, you’ll know how to use it, so you’ll waste less time on onboarding than with most of the other apps.

 Words may not be enough, so I’ll let you see for yourself how easy it is to use Plaky: